spatie/typescript-transformer/README.md

 $type = $missingSymbols->add(RoleEnum::class); // Will return {%RoleEnum::class%}
 ```

 The `add` method will return a token that can be used in your transformed type, to be replaced later.
+It's the link we described above between the types.

 When in the end, no type was found(because it wasn't converted to Typescript, for example), it will be replaced with `any`.

 #### Inline types

 It is also possible to create an inline type, these types will not create a whole new Typescript type but just replace a type inline in another type.
-In our previous example, if would transform `Enum` classes with an inline type, the generated Typescript would look like this:
+In our previous example, if we would transform `Enum` classes with an inline type, the generated Typescript would look like this:

 ```typescript
 export type User = {